mgontar/GetDataCourseProject/CodeBook.md

 # CodeBook
-This code book describes variables in final dataset from `data_final.csv` file and average dataset from `data_avg.csv` file.
+This code book describes variables in final dataset from `data_final.txt` file and average dataset from `data_avg.txt` file.

 ## Final dataset